Satyasai123-123/first/README.md

 # first
-this is my first git repository.
+this is my first git repository.Author-satya
-Author-satya